IrisSec/irissec.github.io/_posts/2022-02-07-dicecraft.md

 ![image-20220206191214917](/uploads/2022-02-07/image-20220206191214917.png)

 The red spinning computer on the left seems to send a signal out on a timer.
-The computer on the right sends a signal when right clicked.
-The redstone in this game is a bit different from redstone in minecraft in that it doesn't power the entire wire at once, it instead shoots off a signal to its destination.
+The orange square computer on the right sends a signal when right clicked.
+The redstone in this game is a bit different from redstone in Minecraft in that it doesn't power the entire wire at once, it instead shoots off a signal to its destination.

 Outside the starting room is a big contraption with a lot of "computers".

 ![image-20220206235641803](/uploads/2022-02-07/image-20220206235641803.png)

-We can right click on these computers on the bottom so this is probably where we put the flag.
+We can right click on these computers on the bottom to cycle them through hex characters (0-f) so this is probably where we put the flag.

 There's also an orange button on the very left which seems to "activate" the circuit.